techcto/quickstart-solodev-eks/pages/deploy-solodev-cms-kcmd.md

-# Deploy Solodev DCX on an EKS Cluster via Custom kubectl commands
+# Deploy Solodev CMS on an EKS Cluster via Custom kubectl commands
-The following steps will allow you to deploy Solodev DCX to an existing EKS cluster via a custom set of kubectl commands.
-Additional installation methods are available including <a href="deploy-solodev-dcx.md">via AWS CloudFormation</a> or via <a href="https://github.com/techcto/charts">Helm Charts</a>.
+The following steps will allow you to deploy Solodev CMS to an existing EKS cluster via a custom set of kubectl commands.
+Additional installation methods are available including <a href="deploy-solodev-cms.md">via AWS CloudFormation</a> or via <a href="https://github.com/techcto/charts">Helm Charts</a>.

 These instructions presume you already have installed <a href="https://helm.sh/">Helm</a>, <a href="https://kubernetes.io/">Kubernetes</a>, and the <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/">Kubernetes command-line tool</a>.